wireapp/wire-server/docs/src/developer/reference/oauth.md

 ### Accessing a resource

-The access token, presented as `Bearer <token>` in the `Authorization` header, can now be used by the 3rd party app to access resources on behalf of the user.
+The access token, presented as `Bearer <token>` in the `Authorization` header, can now be used by the 3rd party app to access resources on behalf of the user (9.-11. in diagram above).

 ### Refresh access token